Higher Education Employment Report

 Key findings of this report include:

 - The number of advertisements for job openings continued to trend upward in Q3 2015, despite an environment of decreasing higher education employment.

-- The ratio of faculty to administrative and executive postings continued to decline in Q2 2015, and at a consistent rate of decline.
+- The ratio of faculty to administrative and executive postings declined sharply in Q3 2015, even though the number of faculty postings continued to increase.

-- In a departure from recent trends, full-time job postings grew at a faster rate than part-time postings in Q3 2015, reversing a long-standing trend.
+- For the second quarter in a row, full-time job postings grew at a faster rate than part-time postings in Q3 2015, reversing a long-standing trend.